-You’re wondering what is Mona Lisa’s wealth code?
+You’re wondering what the Mona Lisa’s wealth code is?
 But we promise the Mona Lisa is more than just oil on wood.
 If it was just that it would not have attracted the level of attention it has gotten over the past 500 years.
 So what is really intriguing about the Mona Lisa — even the great Pablo Picasso was accused of stealing it — that is considered one of the greatest works of the Renaissance era?
 What lessons on wealth building can we learn from this brilliant work of Leonardo da Vinci?

 With a worth above $700 million and various mystery theories built around it, there is probably no other artwork that has been at the centre of various debates than it.
 Debates range from the actual identity in the picture, the probability of another picture hidden in it to hidden codes — we believe it has some codes on wealth building 😄.

 The widely accepted identity of the woman in the image is Madonna Lisa di Anotonio Maria Gherardini; the wife of a wealthy Florentine trader in the 16th century named Francesco del Giocondo.
 Given the technique applied by the artist, it gave the work a sense of realism that seemed unattainable in that era.
 His techniques included the use of the sfumato painting style and the use of depth.
 That said, let us explore its codes of wealth

 “You have to be patient enough to watch each layer of wealth color dry up before adding another — master financial responsibility habits gradually.”